mogulcoder26/Blog-website/README.md

 ### A blog website which helps user to read blogs and write their own blogs.

+to run it on your machine:
+- Fork the repo
+- install the dependencies
+- in the console: `node app.js`

 # Home Page
 ![App Pic1](./public/appv1.PNG)